Running Your Own Mostro Node

 Why Would Your Community Want to Run a Mostro Node?

-- P2P Trading Without KYC โ Your community members can buy and sell Bitcoin without providing identity documents.
+- P2P trading without KYC — Your community members can buy and sell Bitcoin without providing identity documents.
+Especially important in regions with unstable currencies or restrictive regulations.

-- Disputes in Your Language โ When a trade goes wrong, your community resolves it, in your language.
+- Disputes in your language — When a trade goes wrong, your community resolves it, in your language, understanding your local payment methods.

 How Mostro Works (Simplified)

-If something goes wrong, either party can open a dispute, and your community's assigned arbiters investigate and resolve it.
+If something goes wrong (e.g., Bob says he paid but Alice didn't receive it), either party can open a dispute, and your community's assigned arbiters investigate and resolve it.

 2.1 A Server (VPS)